Havana in 3 Days

 Museo del Ron

-After lunch we take a tour of the Museo del Ron at the old Havana Club Rum distillery.
-Here, you can visit the historic distillery and learn about the rum manufacturing process.
+After lunch we take a tour of the Museo del Ron at the old Havana Club rum distillery.
+Here, you can visit the historic distillery, learn about the rum manufacturing process and, of course, sample some rum.

 Museo del Ron